AnyHome: Open-Vocabulary Generation of Structured and Textured 3D Homes

-Figure~\ref{fig:pipeline} illustrates the key components of \methodname{}.
-Our approach synthesizes insights from environmental cognition hypothesis.
+\cref{fig:overall} illustrates the two-stage generation process of \methodname{}.
+Our approach incorporates insights from environmental cognition hypothesis.
 We adopt the \textit{amodal spatial image} hypothesis\cite{loomis2002spatial,giudice201815} to represent houses with an amodal hierachical structured representation.
-Drawing inspiration from the \textit{visual recording} hypothesis\cite{pick1974visual,gibson2014ecological}, we further refine and enrich house's visual details using egocentric inpainting.
-Our framework comprises three main components: First, we modulate textual input using Large Language Models (LLMs) as detailed in Section~\ref{sec:text}, which involves comprehending and expanding user input.
-Second, in Section~\ref{sec:structure}, we focus on structured geometry generation, synthesizing a structured geometric representation which is important for controlability.
-Finally, Section~\ref{sec:egocentric} describes our process of refinement and inpainting through egocentric exploration, which refines house structure, adds texture, and enhances the detail of the generated scene.
+Drawing on the \textit{visual recording} hypothesis\cite{pick1974visual,gibson2014ecological}, we further refine and enrich the visual details of houses using egocentric inpainting. \cref{fig:pipeline} illustrates the main components of the pipeline.
+Our framework comprises three main components: First, we modulate the textual input using Large Language Models (LLMs) as detailed in \cref{sec:text}, which involves comprehending and elaborating user input.
+Second, in \cref{sec:structure}, we focus on synthesizing graph-based structured representations that are important for controllability, and use them to generate the base geometry.
+Finally, \cref{sec:egocentric} describes our process of refinement and inpainting through egocentric exploration, which refines object placements and adds texture, enhancing the realism of the generated scene.